-Setting: Fourth-hundred eighty-eight apparently healthy children aged 10-13 years were randomly enrolled from Durango, city in northern Mexico, through a two-stage cluster sampling.
+Setting: 488 apparently healthy children aged 10–13 years were randomly enrolled from Durango, a city in northern Mexico, through two-stage cluster sampling.

-Conclusions.
-Magnesium depletion is independently associated to elevated hsCRP levels, suggesting that hypomagnesemia and low-grade inflammation are interactive risk factors.
+Conclusions: Magnesium depletion is independently associated with elevated hsCRP levels, suggesting that hypomagnesemia and low-grade inflammation are interactive risk factors.

 Statistics from Altmetric.com